postgrespro/pg_probackup/Documentation.md

 #### Retention Options

-You can use these options together with [backup](#backup) and [delete](#delete) commands.
+You can use these options together with [backup](#backup) and [delete](#delete) commands. f

-For details on configuring retention policy, see the sections [Configuring Backup Retention Policy](#configuring-backup-retention-policy).
+For details on configuring retention policy, see the section [Configuring Retention Policy](#configuring-retention-policy).

     --retention-redundancy=redundancy
     Default: 0